akamai/akamai-docker/README.md

 ## Authentication

-The standard authentication method for most Akamai APIs is called Edgegrid.
-Creating an Edgegrid client is covered on [developer.akamai.com](https://developer.akamai.com/api/getting-started).
+The standard authentication method for most Akamai APIs is called EdgeGrid.
+Creating an EdgeGrid client is covered on [developer.akamai.com](https://developer.akamai.com/api/getting-started).

 You will typically create an `.edgerc` file in your home directory with contents similar to this: